pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

 1. The heights of **all** slices(levels) are determined as the image-height divided by the number of slices (no exception for the bottom slice)
 2. The search for the highest value of the convolution is restricted to a certain area around the lines defined by the lane line polynomials of the last frame (timestep).
 The width of that area is defined by the *margin* parameter

+![alt text][image6]
+Boxes drawn around identified centroids

 **Excluding questionable centroids**
 As mentioned above, centroids of questionable validity are removed using the excludeLowYieldCentroids function (line 458).
 This function is envoked in advancedLaneFind.py on line 104 - after the centroids have been identified, but before the polynomals are fitted.

+![alt text][image7]
+Example of situation in which two centroids for the left line were removed due to low yield

 **Fitting the polynomials**
 Once the questionable centroids have been removed, the remaining centroids are used to fit a quadradic polynomial function.
 This is done to obtain continuous lane lines as well as to facilitate calculating the lanes' geometric properties.See the fitLanePolynimial function on line 153 of helperfunctions.py.